Sarahxys/Thesis/First Steps.md

 To launch a screen session type `screen -S `\<session name\>.

-To exit a screen type `control a, control d`.
+To exit a screen type `control a, d`.

 To list screen type `screen -ls`.